bunjj/Advanced-Systems-Lab/README.md

 *By Felix Sarnthein, Irfan Bunjaku, Lukas Heimes, and Patrick Ziegler*

+Project Work for MSc Advanced Systems Lab course offered at ETH Zurich (263-0007-00L).
+For details on implementation, algorithm, optimizations and evaluation check out **03_report.pdf**.

 ## Compiling

 This project uses the standard cmake build process: